blackboxnlp/blackboxnlp.github.io/index.md

 # BlackboxNLP 2023

 There will be a sixth edition of BlackboxNLP!
-It will be collocated with EMNLP 2023.
+It will be co-located with EMNLP 2023.

 ## News